Compiling of "wood balances" (general balances, trade balances) for Germany, the EU, and its member countries

 Our analysis of wood balances aims at showing total supply, use and consumption of all wood and wood based products.
 Hence, it illustrates the relation of domestic production, foreign trade and use and provides insights in market structures and markets developments.
 As such wood balances are an important basis of information for actors in politics and industry.

+Wood and wood based products comprises all wood based raw materials as well as semi-finished and finished products.
 For the calculation we use the unit cubic meters of roundwood equivalent (m³(r)).
 This unit is a theoretical figure which expresses how many units of roundwood have been used for the manufacturing of a unit of a specific wood based product.
-Consequently, losses of wood during the processing are considered.
+Consequently, losses of wood during processing are considered.

 Permanent task 1.2001